-Hey, I'm Alex!
-I'm an undergraduate at Yale University studying Computer Science and Ethics, Politics, & Economics.
+Hello, I'm Alex!
+I'm an undergraduate at Yale University studying Computer Science and Ethics, Politics, & Economics,

 Want my resume as a PDF?

 Used Ruby on Rails, React Native, RESTful APIs, and Bootstrap to develop web and mobile apps used by thousands in the Yale community, with experience in the full Software Development Life Cycle.
-Currently working on mobile ridesharing app for Yale students with React Native front-end, Rails back-end.
+Developed mobile ridesharing app for Yale students with React Native front-end, Rails back-end.

-Mentored first-year Yale students of various backgrounds through the Peer Liaison program.
+Mentored first-year Yale students of diverse cultural backgrounds through the Peer Liaison program.
 Navigated issues of identity, belonging, intersectionality, and interpersonal relations.
 Practiced empathy and active listening.

 Taught introductory Python curriculum to underrepresented middle and high schoolers through the codeConnects platform with The Coding School.